-Start with breakfast at the market.
-If you took my advice and stayed at Hotel Beethoven, you can enjoy the wonderful buffet at the hotel, so save the market for dinner or a late night snack.
-The market is literally one block from the hotel, so it is a 5 minute walk, max.
-In the morning, you can watch the market workers lay out their fresh produce, fish, and other items.
+Start with breakfast at the Naschmarkt where you will find a variety of restaurants and vendors selling produce, meats, and fresh baked breads.
+In the morning, its fun to get there early and watch the market workers lay out the fresh fish and other daily specials.
 By evening, this is a bustling area with tourists and locals alike coming to enjoy dinner, a glass of wine, a light snack, or dessert.

 State Opera House